sbgh/builder/README.md

 ## Installation

-The current version of /builder and the packaged example components are intended to be installed on a 'fresh' Amazon AWS [EC2](https://us-west-2.console.aws.amazon.com/ec2/) instance (RHEL-7.3 t2.micro free tier).
+The current version of /builder and the packaged example components are intended to be installed on a 'fresh' Amazon AWS [EC2](https://us-west-2.console.aws.amazon.com/ec2/) instance (RHEL-7.3 t2.medium).

 ### Automated installation